check-face/checkface/README.md

   - Nvidia drivers (eg. `sudo apt install nvidia-driver-435`)
   - [Nvidia Docker runtime](https://github.com/NVIDIA/nvidia-docker) (only supported on Linux, until HyperV adds GPU passthrough support)

-For running a backend we have used an AWS p3 instance on ECS, or g3s.xlarge via docker-machine for testing.
+If you don't have a suitable GPU, you canrun the backend with an AWS p3 instance on ECS, or g3s.xlarge via docker-machine for testing.

 The backend API is intented to be used behind a reverse proxy and trusts 1 `X-Forwarded-For` [using proxy_fix middleware](https://werkzeug.palletsprojects.com/en/1.0.x/middleware/proxy_fix/))